code-viz/isdp-with-self-supervision/README.md

 ### Prerequisites

-To install the software, you need to doownload the following:
+To install the software, you need to download the following:

 First generate a datasets.
 The codeVis.py and colorMap.py are two related scripts.